 Every week there is a new “study” that reveals some new angle on healthy eating.
 If you are confused by this barrage of information, you're not alone.
 Even a trained professional in the field of nutrition, can be frustrated by the often conflicting reports.

 To help you make sense of this information, here is a basic healthy eating guide that will further your goal of living long and feeling well.

-*Drink 6-8 glasses of filtered water each day, while at the same time avoiding soft drinks and limiting fruit juice.
+-Drink 6-8 glasses of filtered water each day, while at the same time avoiding soft drinks and limiting or avoiding fruit juice.

 Learn about the food supply.

 Educate yourself about where your food comes from, what happens to it before you get it, and know what things can affect the quality of the food you eat.There is no question that most of us are interested in eating healthy food, but what can we do to get the optimum benefit and efficacy from the foods we buy and eat?